Red Dead Online Crimes and Opportunities - how to find Capitale and the three Jewels of the West

 What are Red Dead Online Crimes and Opportunities

-Red Dead Online Crimes are the activities you undertake to begin recovering Capitale for Martelli, and can take a wide variety of forms from simple holdups to multiple stage heists.
-Be prepared to carry out debt collections, robberies, kidnappings, and more to achieve your ends, remembering that you can carry them out on your own or with your posse.
+Red Dead Online Crimes are the activities you undertake to begin recovering Capitale for Martelli, and can take a wide variety of forms from simple holdups to multiple stage heists called Crime Contracts.
+Be prepared to carry out debt collections, daring robberies, kidnappings, and more to achieve your ends, remembering that you can carry them out on your own or with your posse.

 Red Dead Online Opportunities, on the other hand, will only become available once you've acquired enough Capitale for Martelli.
 These involve dealing with senators who are interfering with criminal operations, and there are various approaches available for Opportunities that will be revealed as you scout the area and overhear conversations.
 Ultimately, each of these Opportunities will allow you to return one of the three Jewels of the West to Martelli, with the first being available from July 13 and the other two unlocking at later dates.